HeydenLabASU/CHM501-AI-Protein-Structure-Prediction/Exercise-1.md

 myjobs
 ```

-If you need to cancel a job, e.g. if you accidentally ran `sbatch` more than once, the correct syntax is to look up the job number using `squeue`, and pass the job number to `scancel`.
+If you need to cancel a job, e.g. if you accidentally ran `sbatch` more than once, the correct syntax is to look up the job number using `squeue --me`, and pass the job number to `scancel`.
 For instance if the job number you wanted to cancel was 1234, the correct command is `scancel 1234`.

+Note that the name of the *.fasta input file will be used to determine the name of a directory generated by AlphaFold2 to store the output files.
+In this case, for the the 'peptide.fasta' file, the outputs will be stored in a directory called 'alphafold_ouput/peptide'

 We'll be doing a more thorough assessment of the output later.
 For now, we move on to Example-2.

-### Example 2
+### Example-2

 First, we change into the `Example-2` directory: